 Cross-calendar blocking events

 BusyCal supports creating time-blocking events across multiple calendars to help manage your availability seamlessly.
+Blocking is available in two complementary forms:

 BusyCal ensures that time-blocked events stay in sync with the original event.
 Whenever you update the date, title, or details of the original event, these changes are automatically propagated to all associated blocking events.
 This works seamlessly across any calendar or account, ensuring that your availability is consistently managed and accurately reflected.